Creating Greenplum Command Center Console Instances

 gpadmin) and source the

-With the Greenplum Database instance running, launch the setup utility.
+With the Greenplum Database instance running, launch Setup.

 $ gpcmdr --setup

-Enable kerberos login for this instance?to use Kerberos authentication.
 To use this feature, Kerberos authentication must be enabled for Greenplum Database and the Kerberos administrator must have created a keytab file for Command Center.
 See Enabling Kerberos Authentication with Greenplum Command Center for details.
-If you enter

 nyou can enable Kerberos authentication later using the